brookisme/gitnb/README.md

 **GIT TRACKING FOR PYTHON NOTEBOOKS**

+A simple idea: GitNB doesn't actually track python notebooks.
+Instead, GitNB creates and updates python versions of your notebooks which are in turn tracked by git.

 1. [Quick Start](#quick)
 2. [Install](#install)
 3. [Docs](#docs)
 4. [User Config](#config)

-GITNB doesn't actually track python notebooks.
-Instead, NGIT creates and updates python versions of your notebooks which are in turn tracked by git.

 _____
 <a name='quick'></a>
-#### QUICK START:
+### QUICK START:

 This quick-start is just an example.
 It looks long (due to bash-output) but its quick: 1-2 minutes tops.